idjaw/redlock-fifo/README.md

 Contributors
 ------------
-Feel free raise issues and send some pull request, we'll be happy to look at them!
+Feel free to raise issues and send some pull request, we'll be happy to look at them!

 License
 -------